lethanhan97/intro-to-web-dev/notes/fullstackForFEV2/Server.md

 Everything is encrypted with the public key.
 Encrypts using private key

 To generate a pair of public-private key use `ssh-keygen`

+To go in your server, use `ssh root@ip`.
+If you have more than 1 private key, you need to use `ssh -i yourKeyName root@ip`.
+If you want to see what is happening use `ssh root@ip -v`.